the-real-tokai/grablinks/README.md

 ## Synopsis

-`grablinks.py` is simple and streamlined Python 3 script to extract and filter links from a remote HTML resource.
+`grablinks.py` is a simple and streamlined Python 3 script to extract and filter links from a remote HTML resource.

 ## Requirements